swiftlang/swift-evolution/proposals/0000-swiftpm-binary-dependencies.md

   introduces or changes the nature of the source layout specification.

-Taken together, the above points led us to focus on a proposal focused at "vendored binaries", while our hope is that artifact caching eventually becames a built-in and automatic feature of the package manager which applies to all packages.
+Taken together, the above points led us to focus on a proposal focused at "vendored binaries", while our hope is that artifact caching eventually becomes a built-in and automatic feature of the package manager which applies to all packages.